canonical/phone-docs/en/apps/qml/tutorials-internationalizing-your-app.md

 ---
-title: "QML tutorials - internationalizing your app"
+title: "Tutorials - internationalizing your app"
 ---

-# QML tutorials - internationalizing your app
+# Tutorials - internationalizing your app

 As a developer, you probably want to see your apps in many hands.
 One way to make it happen is to enable your application for translation.